-Although a modularity score of 0.038 may appear low for a governance system, it is actually an intermediary score.
-Since scores partly depend on the number of nodes and links in addition to how they are arranged together, we generated 1,000 iterations of random networks with the same number of nodes and links as the space governance system has.
+Centrality Clustering Coefficient Modularity Complete network 0.247 0.975 0.038 Network with only binding arrangements 0.253 0.983 0.024 Network with only nonbinding arrangements 0.259 0.985 0.049 generated 1,000 iterations of random networks with the same number of nodes and links as the space governance system has.
 The mean modularity of these 1,000 networks is only 0.0519, suggesting that a score of 0.038 is not exceptionally low.
-More importantly, too high modularity would imply that the clusters are fragmented, a structural characteristic that is not desirable for a polycentric system as connectivity between governance hubs remains essential for learning and adaptation to be possible at the network level (Jordan et al. 2018: 14).
+More importantly, too-high modularity would imply that the clusters are fragmented, a structural characteristic that is not desirable for a polycentric system, as connectivity between governance hubs remains essential for learning and adaptation to be possible at the network level (Jordan et al. 2018, 14).
 Overall, these findings support the argument that the space governance system is highly decentralized, comprising several independent yet interconnected centers within which actors are closely interconnected.